NREL/fastsim/docs/content/label-fuel-economy.md

-# Comparing to Label Fuel Economy
+# Comparing Simulations to Label Fuel Economy

 :::{note}
 🚧 This page is under construction.
 It will become a demo notebook.